u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/Lesson 01/README.md

 ## C++ Overview

-**C++** is a powerful and versatile language that evolved from C. Developed by *Bjarne Stroustrup* in the early 1980s, it is known for its object-oriented features and is widely used in system programming, game development, and complex applications.
-This guide covers everything from basic syntax to advanced features like templates and exception handling, with clear explanations and code examples.
+**C++** is a highly efficient and flexible language that originated from **C**, developed by `Bjarne Stroustrup` in the early 1980s.
+It stands out for its object-oriented features and is extensively used in system programming, game development, and complex software applications.
+This guide provides comprehensive coverage, from basic syntax to advanced topics like templates and exception handling, featuring clear explanations and practical code examples.

 ## Basic Structure